5G-ERA/docs/Middleware/Taskplaner/ProposedInterface.md

 Asking: ROBOT ANSWER: 5G-ERA.
 (Assumptions: robot knows the task_id for a high level action -go to kitchen-).
+The ROBOT asks for help from 5G-ERA.

 ```json
 {